REDI

 REDI is Thomson Reuters' EMS (execution management system) platform.
 Acquired in 2017, Thomson Reuters REDI allows users to access more than 175 execution brokers to route Equities, Futures or Options orders globally, as well as over 20 prime and clearing brokers.
 According to the company, there are over 5,000 active users of REDI worldwide.

 Early history

-REDI is one of the most enduring brands in the electronic trading space, tracing its roots to 1992 when it was launched by market maker and New York Stock Exchange (NYSE) specialist Spear, Leeds & Kellogg.
+REDI was founded in 1992 by market maker and New York Stock Exchange (NYSE) specialist Spear, Leeds & Kellogg.
 The platform, which stood for “Rapid Execution Dot Interface,” was one of the industry’s first electronic order entry systems.

 Goldman Acquisition

 REDI became a Goldman Sachs platform in 2000 following the firm’s $6.5B acquisition of SLK.
 Under Goldman, functionality was steadily added to the platform, including options and futures trading capabilities in 2000, fix-based OMS integration in 2001, portfolio and spread trading capabilities in 2003 and full global connectivity in 2005.
 By 2013, it was the most widely used EMS by hedge funds and #3 by asset managers, according to the Tabb Group.